drewmee/JPL-Interview/README.rst

 Features
 --------

-* Add a cool photo to the readme
+* Add a cool photo to the README!

 Credits
 -------